 We did not wish to get anymore of these minus sales and called Amazon’s support for help adjusting the shipping settings.
 It turned out that Amazon had updated with new shipping templates that needed to be adjusted manually in order to charge customers the proper shipping rates.

 We would never have figured this out by ourselves and we thought the “old” shipping settings were working just fine.
 Apparently not.

 My advice is to take advantage of the Amazon Support as much as you can to make sure the settings are correct before getting into action.

 Mistake #2 – Not Paying Attention

 This is a huge deal!
-Not knowing about adding a proper “handling time” manually for each new product almost got our account suspended.
-When you leave this option blank, as we did, Amazon counts your shipping as being late only after 1 day!
+Not knowing about adding the “handling time” manually for each order almost got our account suspended.
+When you leave this option blank as we did, Amazon counts your shipping as being late only after 1 day!